 12.6 We propose efforts to ensure the values of the middle class are protected and not dissolved through socialist legislation, but empowered by free market principles.

-12.7 The purpose of the party platform is to represent current issues and cite our core beliefs in an effort to recruit republican voters and give guidance to our party leadership, our candidates and our elected officials.
+12.7 The purpose of the party platform is to represent current issues, communicate grassroots concerns and cite our core beliefs in an effort to recruit Republican voters and give guidance to our party leadership, our candidates and our elected officials.

 12.8 We propose the platform be honored and implemented by the Republican Party of Iowa (RPI) and Republican National Committee (RNC).